-In accordance with the Illinois State Auditing Act (30 ILCS 5/2-8.1), Cheiron is submitting this preliminary report concerning the proposed certification prepared by Gabriel, Roeder, Smith & Company (GRS) of the required State contribution to the General Assembly Retirement System of Illinois (GARS or System) for Fiscal Year 2024.
+In accordance with the Illinois State Auditing Act (30 ILCS 5/2-8.1), Cheiron is submitting this preliminary report concerning the proposed certification prepared by Gabriel, Roeder, Smith & Company (GRS) of the required State contribution to the General Assembly Retirement System of Illinois (GARS or System) for Fiscal Year 2025.

-In summary, we believe that the assumptions and methods used in the draft June 30, 2022 Actuarial Valuation, which are used to determine the required Fiscal Year 2024 State contribution, are reasonable.
+In summary, we believe that the assumptions and methods used in the draft June 30, 2023 Actuarial Valuation, which are used to determine the required Fiscal Year 2025 State contribution, are reasonable.
 We also find that the certified contributions, notwithstanding the inadequate State funding requirements that do not conform to generally accepted actuarial principles and practices, were properly calculated in accordance with State law.

 Section I of this report describes the review process undertaken by Cheiron.
 Section II summarizes our findings and recommendations.
-Section III provides the supporting analysis for those findings and presents more details on our assessment of the actuarial assumptions and methods employed in GRS's Actuarial Certification, as well as our assessment of GRS's determination of the required State contribution for Fiscal Year 2024.
+Section III provides the supporting analysis for those findings and presents more details on our assessment of the actuarial assumptions and methods employed in GRS's Actuarial Certification, as well as our assessment of GRS's determination of the required State contribution for Fiscal Year 2025.
 Section III also includes comments on other issues impacting the funding of the General Assembly Retirement System, including the implications of Article 2 of the Illinois Pension Code, which establishes the statutory minimum funding requirements for the System.
 We agree with GRS that the statutory mandated minimum funding requirements have been inadequate.
 In addition, the past inadequate funding has resulted in current and future contribution levels, measured as a percent of payroll, to be among the highest in the country.
-Section V provides an analysis of funding adequacy.
+Section IV reviews the projections contained in the draft June 30, 2023 Actuarial Valuation.
+Finally, Section V provides an analysis of funding adequacy.

 In preparing this report, we relied on information (some oral and some written) supplied by GARS and GRS.
-This information includes actuarial assumptions and methods adopted by the GARS Board, System provisions, the draft June 30, 2022 Actuarial Valuation, the draft 2022 GASB 67/68 Report, the 2022 Valuation Results presentation, the 2021 Actuarial Experience Study the actuarial audit of the June 30, 2020 actuarial valuation, minutes of the plan year 2021, January 2022, March 2022, and April 2022 GARS Board of Trustee meetings, and agenda of the October 2022 GARS

-Board of Trustee meeting.
-A detailed description of all information provided for this review is contained in Appendix B.
+This information includes actuarial assumptions and methods adopted by the GARS Board, System provisions, the draft June 30, 2023 Actuarial Valuation, the draft 2023 GASB 67/68 Report, the 2023 Actuarial Results presentation, the 2021 Actuarial Experience Study, the 2023 Economic Assumption Update Review, the actuarial audit of the June 30, 2020 actuarial valuation, and minutes of the plan year 2023 GARS Board of Trustee meetings.
+A detailed description of all information provided for this review is in Appendix B.